ettom/tvh/README.md

 Keep track of your tv shows.

 `tvh` is a simple ncurses program for keeping track of your tv show episodes.
-It works by creating a .`tracker` file containing the last watched episode in every tv show directory.
+It works by creating a `.tracker` file containing the last watched episode in every tv show directory.
 It also keeps a log of the last watched shows.

 ## Usage